KlingonDragon/notebook/Misc/Politics.md

     - Mandatory for unemployed 18-21 year olds not in higher education
     - Any unemployed person of any age may apply

 ## Government & Democracy
 - More power to the devolved governments
 - Create a devolved English government
+- Reform the Lords Spiritual to include other faiths based on census data

 ## Home Affairs
 - Return to 'bobby on the beat' community policing